sdqfrmnsyh/chatgpt-bin/README.md

 The appropriate RPM is selected automatically by `makepkg`.

-## System Tray

-The Linux application currently does **not** provide a system tray icon.
-This is an upstream application behavior and is not caused by this Arch package.

 ## Disclaimer

 This is an unofficial community package.
 It is not affiliated with or endorsed by OpenAI.